 How to avoid this mistake: Always, always, always check over everything before you submit your design.
 If possible, have someone else look at it so that you get a fresh perspective.

 INTERESTED IN LEARNING MORE ABOUT DESIGN?

-A diploma program can be a great way to master the fundamentals, get comfortable with industry software, and build your design portfolio.
+A certificate program can be a great way to master the fundamentals, get comfortable with industry software, and build your design portfolio.